 And relax.... how I want you to feel during a lifestyle at-home newborn photo session

-So you're thinking about a photoshoot with your newborn at home... well, I have it covered!
+So, you're thinking about a photoshoot for your newborn at home... well, I have it covered!
+If you are a parent-to-be, particularly if you are in the Edinburgh and the Lothians area, this is for you!
+I've got everything you could possibly need to know to find out if a newborn shoot at home is the right choice for your newborn photos.
 Get yourself a cup of something hot and read on -

 WAIT UP.
 JUST WHAT IS LIFESTYLE NEWBORN PHOTOGRAPHY?

 You may have heard the term 'Lifestlye Newborn Photography' and wondered what the 'Lifestlye' part means.
 Simply put, it's a far more 'fly on the wall' approach using natural light.
 Instead of a studio shoot where shots are very much posed and more planned out, this is the opposite.
 It's your time at home with your newborn, where those real, every day moments are captured that will soon be gone and forgotton in a few months: your baby stretching out, exploring their facial expressions, gripping your finger, you sitting feeding in your favourite spot by the window.
 The endless rocking, dad with the muslin over his shoulder.
 Your baby crying.